London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 5 Star Rating It was my first time visiting, found this place from the Michelin guide.
 Easy to locate and fantastic first impression from the host till my table.
 Lovely ambience and professional service throughout.
 My favourite is they offer great market menu catering first timer like me; An extensive wine and fortified wine selections.
 Well priced appropriate portion from appetiser till dessert.
 One of the best restaurant I ever had in London.
 The detailed service that I love about is the offering coatroom service.
 I will definitely back here again!

-Serene C - a month ago
+Serene C - 2 months ago

 Show More